JabRef/jabref/docs/guidelines-for-setting-up-a-local-workspace.md

 ## Prerequisites:

-* Java Development Kit 8 ([Download JDK from Oracle](http://www.oracle.com/technetwork/java/javase/downloads/index.html?ssSourceSiteId=otnjp) - or execute `choco install jdk8` when using [chocolatey](https://chocolatey.org/)).
+* Java Development Kit 11 with JavaFX development.
-  Versions 9 and higher are currently not supported.
+  We recommend Liberica JDK at <https://bell-sw.com/pages/java-11.0.3/>, because it includes JavaFX.

  See https://github.com/JabRef/jabref/issues/2594 for the ongoing development.

 An indication that `JAVA_HOME` is not correctly set or no JDK is installed is following error message: